rossumai/keras-multi-gpu/blog/docs/measurements.md

 It would be good to quantify the warm-up period in time or number of epochs/batches.
 So far we just take measurements after roughly 5-10 epochs or compute median value.
 In `tf_cnn_benchmarks` the models are also warmed-up.

+### Results

+Our experiments and their results are stored in a big [spreadsheet](https://docs.google.com/spreadsheets/d/1c5yGydEANMzHjBufTzph0w-WGwJyiwPMRYz3yBZatb4/edit#gid=1598430941).
+In this article there is only a summary.

 ## TensorFlow Benchmarks

 ### What speedups are possible on non-trivial models?